WCSCourses/SAGESA-AMR-Genomics-Network/README.md

 [A Research and Training Network - Nurturing valuable sub-regional collaborations](https://coursesandconferences.wellcomeconnectingscience.org/news_item/sagesa-a-training-and-research-network-to-develop-capacity-for-genomic-surveillance-of-amr)

-## SAGESA AMR Genomics Training Activities
+## Network and Training Activities
-SAGESA Training activities consisted of 2-hour webinar sessions and a 3 day bioinformatics workshop.
-To find out more about the curriculum and activities activities click on the links below
+SAGESA activities consisted of a launch workshop to establish the network; monthly 2-hour webinar sessions and a 3 day bioinformatics workshop.
+To find out more about the network to date, curriculum and training activities activities click on the links below

+[Establishment of the SAGESA Network]

 [AMR Genomics Training Curriculum](https://github.com/WCSCourses/SAGESA/blob/main/SAGESA%20Network%20Curriculum%20and%20Activities.pdf)